 Diagenesis and porosity reduction in sandstone depend heavily on the initial texture and mineral composition of the sand.
-Without drilling, we cannot know whether or not the anticipated Miocene turbidites on the northeast side of the Shikoku Basin shared a common composition and provenance with coeval sand bodies on the southwest side (i.e., offshore Ashizuri and Muroto Peninsulas; Fig. F1).
-If armed with core samples, pore water, and thermal data from the reference sites, scientists will be able to forecast the onset of cement precipitation (e.g., quartz, calcite, and zeolite), framework grain dissolution, and formation of pseudomatrix by compaction and/or tectonic deformation of ductile/labile rock fragments and phyllosilicates.
-Currently, we know little about clay mineralogy, volcanic ash stratigraphy, or ash alteration on the northeast side of the Shikoku Basin.
-Preliminary data from Expeditions 315 and 316 (Ashi et al., 2009; Screaton et al., 2009) reveal temporal trends in clay content that are consistent with the Pliocene-Pleistocene sections from offshore of Cape Muroto and Cape Ashizuri (e.g., Underwood and Steurer, 2003; Underwood and Fergusson, 2005), but the older Miocene strata remain largely unsampled.
+The provenance of Miocene turbidites on the northeast side of the Shikoku Basin remains uncertain and must be compared with the basin's southwest side (i.e., offshore Ashizuri and Muroto Peninsulas; Fig. F1).
+Currently, we know little about clay mineralogy, volcanic ash petrology, or ash alteration on the northeast side of the Shikoku Basin.
+Preliminary data from Expeditions 315 and 316 (Ashi et al., 2009; Screaton et al., 2009) reveal temporal trends in clay content that are consistent with the Pliocene-Pleistocene sections from offshore of Cape Muroto and Cape Ashizuri (e.g., Underwood and Steurer, 2003; Underwood and Fergusson, 2005), but the older Miocene strata remained largely unsampled prior to Expedition 322.
 The clay-mineral budget is integral to several important hydration and dehydration reactions (e.g., smectite-illite transition) (Saffer et al., 2008; Saffer and McKiernan, 2009).
 An abundance of clay-size particles also lowers the coefficient of internal friction regardless of mineral type (e.g., Brown et al., 2003).
 One prediction to test is the enrichment of both detrital and authigenic smectite (an unusually weak expandable clay) in response to larger amounts of volcanogenic input from the Izu-Bonin arc and a weaker northeast-directed proto-Kuroshio Current during the Miocene (Underwood and Steurer, 2003; Underwood and Fergusson, 2005).
-Temporal changes in ocean circulation also need to be evaluated in concert with constraints on the timing of eruptive activity in nearby volcanic arc systems (e.g., Taylor, 1992; Cambray et al., 1995; Kimura et al., 2005).
+Temporal changes in ocean circulation and climate also need to be evaluated in concert with constraints on the timing of eruptive activity in nearby volcanic arc systems (e.g., Taylor, 1992; Cambray et al., 1995; Kimura et al., 2005).
 This spatial-temporal view is important because the waxing and waning of eruptive activity may have triggered widespread changes in both sediment composition and sediment supply rates to different parts of the Shikoku Basin at different times.